mcnulty/udi/PROTOCOL.md

 | thread resume       | 12    |
 | next instruction    | 13    |
 | single step         | 14    |

-Each request type defines further pairs to be included in the map.

 ## Responses